windmill-labs/windmilldocs/docs/getting_started/7_apps_quickstart/index.md

 ### Then what?

-When you're done with the editing of your app, `Save` the current version to the relevant users/folders with a proper and explicit name.
+When you're done with the editing of your app, `Save` the current version to the relevant users or [folders](../../core_concepts/8_groups_and_folders/index.md#folders) with a proper and explicit name.

 Once it's saved, it's ready to use!
 You can also `Publish` it, or even `Publish to Hub` and export it in JSON or Hub compatible JSON from the `⋮` tab.